-Compact chainsaws are often over looked by chainsaw enthusiasts which I find is such shame.
-Fortunately I’m not one of them and have presented the best small chainsaw reviews below.
-In my opinion, there are a lot of quality smaller chainsaws that get overlooked.
+Compact chainsaws are often overlooked by chainsaw enthusiasts which I find is such shame.
+Fortunately, I’m not one of them and have presented the best small chainsaw reviews below.
+In my opinion, there is a lot of quality smaller chainsaws that get overlooked.
 So the aim of this article is to better inform and help you decide if a chainsaw of the smaller size is worth your time and money.

 But why buy a small chainsaw?.
-For starters they make a great side kick to your larger gas powered chainsaw.
-The second reason is because they are so handy.
+For starters, they make a great sidekick to your larger gas powered chainsaw.
+The second reason is that they are so handy.
 Perfect for smaller backyards with tighter areas to get in and around trees.